 All hardware components that are the basis of such argument are definitively identified in the ST. For example, if specific Ethernet Controller or WiFi radio chip is the root cause of such limitation, these chips must be identified.

-FCS_TLSC_EXT.1 Extended: TLS Client Protocol
+FCS_TLSC_EXT.1 Extended: TLS Client Protocol without mutual authentication

 TSS